tchowdhu/ncs4200_mpls_backbone_using_ansible_streamlit/README.md

 #### The shell script provides:

 1. Starting point for playing the playbooks.
-2. Additional ansible variable required while playing playbooks.
+2. Additional ansible variables, required while playing playbooks.

 #### The python script provides:

 1. The main starting point for the project.
 2. Streamlit framwork for running the project through webGUI
-3. Shell script that call ansible playbooks, is run through this python script using various options developed for the webGUI app.
+3. Shell script that call ansible playbooks, is run through this python script using various options selected from the webGUI app.

 ## Features